Summer's Most Popular Music Festivals main image

 George, Washington

 Sasquatch was also founded in 2002 out a desire for an outdoor music festival in the Pacific Northwest.
 The line-up tends to be very eclectic without a dominating genre.
 The most unique factor of Sasquatch, however, is the awe-inspiring location at the foothills of the Cascades overlooking the Columbia River.
-The hillside above the pavillion makes for the perfect venue with an incredible backdrop of views.
+The hillside above the pavilion makes for the perfect venue with an incredible backdrop of views.
 And did you catch that city name?
 George.
 In the state of Washington.
 How could you not love that?

 Hangout Fest